Learn how to read a Certificate of Analysis (COA) and where terpenes are sourced from

 Steam Distilled Terpenes

-Steam distilled terpenes come from cannabis or hemp and can be bought from many terpene shops.
+Steam-distilled terpenes come from cannabis or hemp and can be bought from many terpene shops.
 These terpenes are separated from actual cannabis or hemp plants and contain a complex mix of flavors.
 Steam distilled terpenes, while common and easy to buy, is the most inferior of the distilled terpenes.
 Water during the distillation process, creates azeotropes with certain polar terpenes and are carried way and discarded.

 Vacuum Distilled Terpenes